-□ Ratification of appointment of independent auditors;
+☐ Ratification of appointment of independent auditors;

-- □ General updating/corrective amendments to charter; - □ Increase in common share authorization for a stock split or share dividend; - □ Stock option plans that are incentive based and not excessive; and - □ Regular, uncontested elections of directors and payment of fees (unless such fees exceed market standards).

-Non-routine matters may involve a variety of issues.
-Therefore, AXS will typically cast Votes on non-routine matters on a case-by-case basis, in each case casting Votes in a manner that AXS believes is in the best interests of the applicable client based on the considerations described above.
-The following will typically be considered "nonroutine" matters requiring case-by-case analysis:

-- □ Directors' liability and indemnity proposals; - □ Executive compensation plans; - $\hfill\square$ Contested elections of directors; - □ Mergers, acquisitions, and other restructurings submitted to a shareholder vote; - □ Anti-takeover and related provisions.

-AXS will generally Vote against proposals to classify a board, absent special circumstances indicating that shareholder interests would be better served by this structure.

-2. Shareholder Proposals

-In general, AXS casts Votes in accordance with the recommendation of the company's board of directors on all shareholder proposals.
-However, AXS will support shareholder proposals that it believes are in the best interests of the Fund based on the considerations described above.
-In addition:

-Generally, shareholder proposals related to the following items are supported:

-- □ Confidential voting; - □ Declassifying a board, absent special circumstances indicating that shareholder interests would be better served by a classified board structure; - □ Requiring director nominees to receive support from holders of a majority of votes cast or a majority of shares outstanding in order to be (re)elected. - □ Bylaw and charter amendments only with shareholder approval; - Eliminating supermajority vote requirements in the company's bylaws and charter documents; and - □ Requiring a majority of independent directors on a board.

-Generally, shareholder proposals related to the following items are not supported:

-- \Box Limitations on the tenure of directors; - \Box Cumulative voting; - □ Restrictions related to social, political, or special interest issues that impact the ability of the company to do business or be competitive and that have a significant financial or vested interest impact; and - □ Reports that are costly to provide or expenditures that are of a non-business in nature or would provide no pertinent information from a shareholder perspective.
+General updating/corrective amendments to charter; Increase in common share authorization for a stock split or share dividend; Stock option plans that are incentive based and not excessive; and Regular, uncontested elections of directors and payment of fees (unless such fees exceed market standards). on a ca applica outine matters may involve a variety of issues.
+Therefore, AXS will typically cast Votes on non-routine matters ase-by-case basis, in each case casting Votes in a manner that AXS believes is in the best interests of the ble client based on the considerations described above.
+The following will typically be considered "non-" matters requiring case-by-case analysis: Directors' liability and indemnity proposals; Executive compensation plans; Contested elections of directors; Mergers, acquisitions, and other restructurings submitted to a shareholder vote; Anti-takeover and related provisions. ill generally Vote against proposals to classify a board, absent special circumstances indicating that shareholder is would be better served by this structure.
+2. Shareholder Proposals shareho eral, AXS casts Votes in accordance with the recommendation of the company's board of directors on all older proposals.
+However, AXS will support shareholder proposals that it believes are in the best interests of ad based on the considerations described above.
+In addition: Genera lly, shareholder proposals related to the following items are supported: Confidential voting; Declassifying a board, absent special circumstances indicating that shareholder interests would be better served by a classified board structure; Requiring director nominees to receive support from holders of a majority of votes cast or a majority of shares outstanding in order to be (re)elected.
+Bylaw and charter amendments only with shareholder approval; Eliminating supermajority vote requirements in the company's bylaws and charter documents; and Requiring a majority of independent directors on a board.
+Genera lly, shareholder proposals related to the following items are not supported: Limitations on the tenure of directors; Cumulative voting; Restrictions related to social, political, or special interest issues that impact the ability of the company to do business or be competitive and that have a significant financial or vested interest impact; and Reports that are costly to provide or expenditures that are of a non-business in nature or would provide no pertinent information from a shareholder perspective.